xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

 - Try to generate better code in the first place

-  This approach calls for us to look for  special  cases BEFORE we `Emit` them.
+  This approach calls for us to look for  special  cases _before_ we `Emit` them.
 As a trivial example,  we  should  be  able to identify a constant zero,  and  `Emit` a `CLR` instead of a load, or even do nothing at all, as in an add of zero, for example.